Identifying Kidney Stones

 |Your kidneys filter your blood and release chemicals into the urine.
 If certain chemicals build up in the kidneys, they can form a stone.|

 Treating Your Stones

 You and your doctor will work together to form a treatment plan.
 Your doctor may suggest that you let your stone pass naturally.
 Or you may manage it with medications.
-SWL (shock wave lithotripsy) or surgery may also help.
+SWL (shock wave lithotripsy), ureteroscopy (using a camera inside the body to remove the stone), or other procedures may also help.
 And you will be told how you can help prevent kidney stones in the future.